 Iako is a 2023 Canadian recipient of the Rhodes Scholarship.
-Currently, she is writing her dissertation for her MSt in History of Art and Visual Culture.
-In October, Iako is looking forward to begin a MSc in Visual, Material and Museum Anthropology at Oxford.
+She has completed an MSt in History of Art and Visual Culture at Oxford.
+Now, Iako is reading for an MSc in Visual, Material and Museum Anthropology, continuing her research on the materialisations of death through mortuary architecture.

-Iako Patton is an art historian in every sense of the word.
 As a member of the Kanien'kehá:ka First Nations community, Iako’s identity as an Indigenous woman has shaped the perspective from which she studies.
-Iako approaches her scholarship on the Northern Renaissance at the intersection of gender, coloniality, and its artistic representations.
-She is continuing this work at Oxford, researching the funerary art of French Renaissance queens, under the supervision of Geraldine Johnson.
+Iako approaches her scholarship on the late medieval and early modern period at the intersection of gender, coloniality, and its artistic representations.
+She has continued this work at Oxford, researching the mortuary arts of French Renaissance queens, Anne de Bretagne and Catherine de Medici, under the supervision of Geraldine Johnson.
+(Publications forthcoming.)

 At the University of Toronto, she was the President of the History of Art Students’ Association.
 She has been an annual organizer for the Campus (Re)conciliation Conference at Victoria College at the University of Toronto since 2019.
 In 2023, she was the keynote speaker.